-According to the United States Department of Agriculture National Agricultural Statistics Service, nearly 15 percent of the Michigan soybean crop was still in the field as of Tuesday, Nov.
-12, 2013.
-Given the calendar date and the wet soil conditions occurring across the state, harvesting these last fields may be a challenge for producers.
+According to the United States Department of Agriculture National Agricultural Statistics Service, 16 percent of the Michigan soybean crop was still in the field as of Tuesday, Nov.
+7, 2017.
+Given the calendar date and the projection for above-normal precipitation in the 8-14 day weather outlook, harvesting these last fields may be a challenge for producers.
 The following recommendations from Michigan State University Extension will help producers overcome these challenges.

 Try to wait until the soil has dried enough to support the combine.
 Avoid cutting deep ruts like those shown in the picture as these will fill with water and delay future field operations.
 Soil compaction associated with wet harvest conditions can also reduce crop yields for several years.

 The plants will be tough and difficult to cut, so it is critical to have the cutter bar in top condition.
 All knife sections should be sharp and tight and all guards should be properly aligned to ensure optimum cutting.
 The gap between the sickle and the hold downs should be about the thickness of a business card.
 Reducing your ground speed will also improve cutting and provide more uniform feeding into the combine.

 The moisture content of the seed will also be high.
 Soybeans can be harvested as long as the moisture is 20 percent or below.
 Remember that moisture testers tend to underestimate the moisture content of immature or high moisture beans.
 Consider adding 1.5 percent to moisture tester readings to compensate for this.